j123and/yield-risk-patchtst/docs/var_decision_memo.md

 ![VaR95 breaches](../figs/var_breach_timeline.png)

 ## 4. Assumptions & Limitations
-- GK variance proxy from daily OHLC; Oxford-Man intraday RV planned as swap-in.
+- GK variance proxy from daily OHLC; Oxford-Man intraday RV is a drop-in swap.
 - Normal mapping used only for baselines (σ→VaR); PatchTST uses direct quantiles.
-- Quantile calibration used a simple **intercept shift** on holdout; future work: rolling or pre-holdout calibration; conformal/isotonic as alternatives.
+- Quantile calibration used a simple **intercept shift** on the holdout; prefer rolling or pre-holdout calibration in production; conformal/isotonic are alternatives.

 ## 5. Recommendation
-Adopt **PatchTST (calibrated)** as the VaR engine for SPY; monitor coverage weekly.
+Adopt **PatchTST (calibrated)** as the VaR engine for SPY and **monitor coverage weekly** (with monthly rolling calibration).
-Retain **HAR** as a variance benchmark; consider re-training PatchTST (80–120 epochs) and/or rebalancing the variance loss to improve QLIKE.

-*This memo is provisional; refresh after any new training and re-run `eval_phase4.py`.*
+Retain **HAR** as a variance benchmark.
+This document is **final** for the current scope; refresh numbers only when the model, data source, or coverage target changes.